tada/pljava/src/site/markdown/examples/saxon.md

 provides no way for `BY REF` semantics to be implemented, so everything happening here happens `BY VALUE` implicitly, and does not need to be specified.

+#### An `XMLEXISTS`-like predicate

+In the syntax of the SQL/XML standard, here is a query that would return a boolean result indicating whether an SQL function named `numeric_avg` is declared (if PostgreSQL really had the standard `XMLEXISTS` function built in):

+    SELECT XMLEXISTS('/pg_catalog/pg_proc[proname eq $FUNCNAME]'
+                     PASSING BY VALUE x, 'numeric_avg' AS FUNCNAME) FROM catalog_as_xml;

+It can be rewritten as this call to the `xmlexists` method provided here:

+    SELECT "xmlexists"('/pg_catalog/pg_proc[proname eq $FUNCNAME]',
+                       PASSING => p)
+    FROM catalog_as_xml,
+    LATERAL (SELECT x AS ".", 'numeric_avg' AS "FUNCNAME") AS p;

+As for the `XMLQUERY`-like function above, , the context item and a parameter are supplied by a separate query producing the row `p` that is given as the `PASSING` argument to `"xmlexists"`.
+The parameter name is capitalized for the reasons explained above for the `XMLQUERY`-like function.

 #### An `XMLTABLE`-like function